kjolley/BIGSdb_documentation/data_analysis/itol.rst

 Select the isolates to include.
-The tree can be generated from concatenated sequences of any selection of loci, or more conveniently, you can select a scheme in the scheme selector to include all loci belonging to that scheme.
+The tree can be generated from concatenated sequences of any selection of loci, or more conveniently, you can select a scheme in the scheme selector, or in the list of recommended schemes if these have been set up, to include all loci belonging to that scheme.

 Additional fields can be selected to be included as metadata for use in colouring nodes - select any fields you wish to include in the 'iTOL datasets'